 Dear Parole Board Panel,

 I am writing to you with whole-hearted support for the parole of John MacKenzie.
-I am very familiar with the nature of his crime, and of the radically-positive changes he has made of himself during his thirty-three years of incarceration.
+I am very familiar with the nature of his crime, and of the radically-positive changes he has made of himself during his forty years of incarceration.
 I must be honest that I am very nervous as I write this letter because never before have I had to write a letter that means so much to a person’s life, and never before have I had to write a letter that has to convey something that I believe so much in.
 Please bear with me in the length of this letter, as each paragraph should serve to explain the copious reasons why I believe John MacKenzie should be released on parole.

 I met John MacKenzie through the Pre-Release Center at Green Haven Correctional Facility.
 I was a student intern under the auspices of Vassar College from 1997 until my graduation in May of 1999.
 I chose to participate in this field work experience as an extreme challenge to myself, and I joined the Victims Awareness Program (VAP) which was led by Mr. MacKenzie for the very same reason.
 My brother David was murdered during the course of a robbery in 1991.
 I came to Green Haven because of a nagging curiosity to see what “those people” were like, something that had bothered me since my brother’s murderer was sent to prison.
 This program which John had the unfailing persistence, commitment and passion to conceive of, create and maintain is certainly the most special gift I as a survivor could have been blessed with.
 It is without a doubt because of John’s honesty, genuine remorse and advocacy on behalf of survivors that I have been able to develop an inner peace about what happened to my family nine years ago.